 See also the figure below for details of the standard AR coatings available.
 These must be identified by means of the three-digit identifier in the part reference number.
-Devices with an alternate spectral response may be available.
-Consult e2v technologies.
+Devices with an alternate spectral response may be available; consult Teledyne e2v for details.